What is digital literacy?

 We define digital literacy as, “those capabilities that fit someone for living, learning, working, participating and thriving in a digital society".

-This wide area is fundamental to delivering safe, effective, and person-centred 21st century care.
+This wide area is fundamental to delivering safe, effective, and person-centred care.
 It is underpinned by getting the right knowledge to the right people at the right time and ensuring the workforce and those in training are skilled , confident and better equipped to work in a digital environment.

 To achieve this, we need to provide easy access to learning and development for all; learners and staff.
 This must include both specialist content, such as for genomics or AI as subjects, and more generic content, such as prescribing patient apps or professional social media use.